yihui/hugo-xmag/exampleSite/content/about.md

 # Custom layouts

-Besides the custom layout^[If this is the first time you have heard about "customizing layouts", please read the Hugo documentation first: https://gohugo.io/themes/customizing/.] files `head_custom.html` and `foot_custom.html` supported in **XMin** (see [documentation](https://xmin.yihui.name/about/)), this theme added two more layout files `comments.html` and `info.html` under `layouts/partials/`.
-The former can be used to add a comment section, e.g., if you want to use Hugo's default Disqus template, just add this to `comments.html`:
+Besides the custom layout^[If this is the first time you have heard about "customizing layouts", please read the Hugo documentation first: https://gohugo.io/themes/customizing/.] files `head_custom.html` and `foot_custom.html` supported in **XMin** (see [documentation](https://xmin.yihui.name/about/)), this theme added a few more layout files `banner.html`, `comments.html` and `info.html` under `layouts/partials/`.
+The first can be used to customize the banner.
+The second can be used to add a comment section, e.g., if you want to use Hugo's default Disqus template, just add this to `comments.html`:

 ```
 {{ template "_internal/disqus.html" . }}